KanishkChhajed/git-readme-action/README.md

   ## 📢 Last Commit

-  > "Correcting the logic of isHaskell.js file"
+  > "Define Pathstat in dir function of all files"

   ---